Using LINQ Where to Filter Data

 Summary

-In this article we learn't how to filter data within collection using LINQ.
-We also learn't how to filter with multiple fields using AND and OR conditions.
-We also made our own custom extension method to filter a collection.
-All these can be used with any IEnumerable or IQueryable types.
+This article covered how to filter data in collections using LINQ.
+We explored filtering with single and multiple fields using AND and OR conditions, and created a custom extension method.
+These techniques can be used with any IEnumerable or IQueryable types.